 If history tells us anything, it’s that sex is an incredibly complicated topic.
 Some societies were relatively free in this area and as such they generally placed a greater emphasis on personal pleasure.
 Others were more restrictive.

 Even now, you can still find religious sects and ethnic groups that adhere very strongly to ideals of abstinence until marriage.
-In fact, many of these communities have taken things a step further and placed a premium on female virginity in particular.
+In fact, many of these communities have taken things a step further and placed a premium on female virginity and ways to keep a vagina tight in particular.

 What has usually been considered the proof of virginity?
 A hymen that’s still intact.